mmarouen/SVM_Framework_py/README.md

 NB:
 -Softmax classifier refers to penalized and kernalized logistic regression
 -Classical logistic regression can be obtained by setting cost very high & using a linear kernel
--Python implementation in a seperate repository
+-R implementation in a seperate repository
 # 1. Classifiers/regressors:
 LS: regression classifier using penalized least squared loss
 Softmax: Softmax classifier using cross entropy loss